elexfreeman/tg-bot-rtorrent/README.md

 - npm start

 Notes
-- /download uses WATCH_DIR if set; otherwise it attempts to add via rtxmlrpc.
-- /status requires rtxmlrpc + SCGI.
-If unavailable, a helpful error is shown.
-- The bot expects .torrent files sent as “document”, not as “photo” or “file compressed”.
+- The bot expects .torrent files sent as “document”, not as “photo” or “compressed”.
-- /magnets_link requires rtxmlrpc + SCGI; watch directory cannot be used for magnets.
+- If node-libtorrent is not installed or fails to load, the bot will report a clear error.